 Meningococcal bacteria are carried in the nose and throat of a small proportion of healthy people (about 10%) and are spread through close prolonged contact.
 The bacteria are more commonly found in teenagers and young adults.
 There are several different strains of meningococcal bacteria.
 Worldwide, the main strains that cause meningococcal disease are A, B, C, W and Y.

-Most people with meningococcal infection fully recover, but some people can develop long-term health complications including limb deformity, skin scarring, deafness and brain damage.
+Most people with meningococcal infection fully recover, but some people can develop long-term health complications including limb deformity, skin scarring, deafness and possible loss of brain function.

 The Queensland Meningococcal B Vaccination Program